Spinach and Artichoke Stuffed Puff Pastry

-- Roll puff pastry out on a lightly floured surface until it measures about 15x20 inches.
-Using a round biscuit cutter or the top of a drinking glass, cut the pastry into even circles.
-(Alternatively, you can use a pizza cutter to slice the pastry into even squares or rectangles.
-Any shape will work.)
-Place a large spoonful of the spinach and artichoke mixture in the center of each piece of dough.
-With each piece of pastry, fold one side over so that the ends meet and crimp the edges to seal the filling inside.
+- Using a round biscuit cutter or the top of a drinking glass, cut the pastry into even circles.
+Place a Tablespoon of the spinach and artichoke mixture in the center of each piece of dough.
+Fold one side over so that the ends meet and crimp the edges to seal the filling inside.
 Place the hand pies on the prepared baking sheet, leaving about 3 inches of space between them.
-Using a sharp knife, cut three slits in the top of each hand pie and lightly brush the top with egg white.

 - Bake until the tops of the pies are golden brown, 15-20 minutes.
 Serve immediately.

 Nutrition information is automatically calculated, so should only be used as an approximation.